 More importantly, some entrances can only be used to access trains in certain directions.
 This is clearly stated on the black sign above the entrance.

-This is an entrance to the 28th St. station on the N and R service.
-However, you can catch the N and R trains only in the downtown direction from this entrance.
+This is an entrance to the 28th St. station on the and service.
+However, you can catch the and trains only in the downtown direction from this entrance.
 For uptown service, you have to find the corresponding uptown entrance.
 Because subway lines generally run underneath the avenues in Manhattan, you can often find uptown train entrances on the east side of the avenue and downtown train entrances on the west side.
 (Imagine the trains running on the same side of the avenue as the cars above them.)

 In case you didn't notice the red globe I mentioned earlier, this staircase is an exit only.
 You cannot enter the subway from here; you have to find another entrance to this station nearby.